AxeldeRomblay/MLBox/docs/contributing.rst

     $ cd mlboxenv/
     $ python setup.py develop

-If you have any troubles with the setup, please refer to https://mlbox.readthedocs.io/en/latest/installation.html
+If you have any troubles with the setup, please refer to the `installation guide <https://mlbox.readthedocs.io/en/latest/installation.html>`__

 5. Create a branch for local development::